Important Car Safety Tips For Parents Of Toddlers

 - Activate childproof door locks to prevent your child from getting out when the car is moving or even when it is standing still.

-- Keep any loose objects in a box and not lying around.
+- Do not have any loose objects lying around in the car.
+Secure them in a box.
 In the event of a crash, they can fly about and cause serious injury.

-- Make a habit of getting your toddler in and out of the car on the kerbside, away from traffic.
+- Make a habit of getting your toddler in and out of the car on the curbside, away from traffic.

 - Never seat your child in the front passenger seat.
-In case of an accident, the impact of the passenger side airbag can cause serious injury.
+In case of an accident, the impact of the passenger side airbag can cause serious injury to the child.

 - Make sure your car has curtain airbags for side head protection.

-- Antilock brake system is an important feature that prevents a vehicle’s wheels from getting locked during panic braking.
+- The antilock brake system is an important feature that prevents the wheels of a vehicle from getting locked during panic braking.
 This allows the driver to maintain greater steering control, which is a key factor in avoiding a collision.

 Remember, a car does not have to be moving to be dangerous.
 Parked cars are also potentially deadly.
 For instance, your toddler might, while playing alone in the car, release the emergency brake or move the gear-shift lever, setting the car into motion.

-Ultimately, the important thing is you should be well aware of car safety rules and always drive safe.
+Ultimately, the important thing is that you are aware of car safety rules and always drive safely.